 Regardless of your profession, writing, especially in this internet-enabled age, is becoming more and more critical.
-The ability to express yourself, clearly and even entertainingly, is often the difference between being good at a job and being great at it; a blog post being shared or ignored; an email being understood or discarded.
+The ability to express yourself clearly, and even entertainingly, is often the difference between being good at a job and being great at it, a blog post being shared or ignored, or an email being understood or discarded.

-I bring this up because of the number of people who write to me who, to put it very bluntly, simply can’t.
+I bring this up because of the number of people who write to me who, to put it bluntly, can’t.

-Now, to be clear, there are two distinct camps: non-native speakers, for whom English is a second language, and those who’ve grown up speaking English, but still couldn’t write a coherent sentence if their life depended on it.
+Now, to be clear, there are two distinct camps: non-native speakers, for whom English is a second language, and those who’ve grown up speaking English but still can’t write a coherent sentence if their life depended on it.

 But, to be completely honest, I have very little sympathy, and less and less patience, for the second.
-After growing up and being educated in an English-speaking country, there’s very little excuse for not being able to express yourself in your native language.
-It doesn’t have to be eloquent, and it doesn’t have to be prose, but it needs to be understandable.
+Having grown up and been educated in an English-speaking country, there’s very little excuse for not being able to express yourself in your native language.
+It doesn’t have to be eloquent, but it needs to be understandable.